-Enter costs of leasing any equipment essential to the proposed activity, limited to the time period of professional development.
+Enter costs of leasing any equipment essential to the proposed activity.
+It should be limited to the time period of professional development.
 Computer software purchases necessary to the program are allowable when well justified.
-Indicate how this software will be maintained, housed and/or used after the grant ends.
+Indicate how this software will be maintained, housed, and/or used after the grant ends.